Follow Us:

 Assos: İt's also known as Behramkale, is a stunning vista point perched above the Aegean Sea.
 It houses the ancient Temple of Athena, providing visitors with panoramic views that stretch out to the Greek island of Lesbos.
 This historic site blends the beauty of nature with the grandeur of ancient architecture, making it a must-visit for those seeking to immerse themselves in history while enjoying spectacular seaside scenery.

-The Timeless City of Troy in Turkey
+Ancient City of Troy

-House of Virgin Mary: A Sanctuary on Bulbul Mountain: Located just 9 kilometers from Selcuk atop Bulbul Mountain, the House of the Virgin Mary is a haven of serenity and spiritual reverence attracting visitors from Kuşadası.
+A Sanctuary on Bulbul Mountain: Located just 9 kilometers from Selcuk atop Bulbul Mountain, the House of the Virgin Mary is a haven of serenity and spiritual reverence attracting visitors from Kuşadası.
 The dwelling, identified as Mary's final retreat due to German nun Katherina’s 19th-century vision, has been carefully restored.
 With its cross-plan and dome, the house exhibits icons and relics that tell tales of Mary Magdalene and Christian faith.

-Temple of Apollo at Didyma: Sacred Oracle Center: In Didyma (now Didim), the grand Temple of Apollo stands not as part of an ancient city, but as a sacred site itself.
+In Didyma (now Didim), the grand Temple of Apollo stands not as part of an ancient city, but as a sacred site itself.
 Located en route to Miletos, the temple, established in the 4th century BC, witnessed vows from historic figures and suffered damage over time, with its Hellenistic Naiskos dismantled in the 6th century AD.

-Ephesus: Tapestry of Time : Ephesus, a vibrant ancient city, unfolds a history that weaves through Hellenistic, Roman, and Ottoman periods.
+Ephesus, a vibrant ancient city, unfolds a history that weaves through Hellenistic, Roman, and Ottoman periods.
 As a significant port and trading hub, it was a silent witness to cultural and historical shifts.
 It is believed to be where St. John wrote the Gospel of John, with the city showcasing architectural treasures from different eras, each symbolizing theological and architectural history's depth.

-Sardis (Sart):Once the capital of the ancient kingdom of Lydia, Sardis offers impressive ruins, including a Roman gymnasium and a magnificent synagogue.
+Sardis (Sart)Once the capital of the ancient kingdom of Lydia, Sardis offers impressive ruins, including a Roman gymnasium and a magnificent synagogue.
 It’s also known for its ancient temple dedicated to Artemis.

 Priene:This ancient city was once a bustling port before its harbor silted up.
 Now, visitors can explore a well-preserved theater, a temple dedicated to Athena, and the ruins of various other buildings that provide a glimpse into life in ancient Ionia.